 Community Development Commission

-The Community Development Commission (CDC) is a recommending body that reviews land use issues including rezoning, variations, special uses, subdivisions, planned developments, and variations.
+The Community Development Commission (CDC) is a recommending body that reviews land use issues including rezoning, variations, special uses, subdivisions, planned unit developments, and variations.
 The CDC also reviews and makes recommendations on all proposed amendments to the City of Wood Dale’s Unified Development Ordinance and Comprehensive Plan.
 They are also the body that hears and decides appeals of administrative decisions made by the Development Administrator.

 The CDC is comprised of seven members of the community who are appointed by the Mayor with the consent of the City Council for two-year terms.
-The CDC meets the third Monday of every month, provided there is an application on file.
+The CDC typically meets the third Monday of every month, provided there is an application on file.
 Once an application for zoning relief is received, a public meeting is scheduled and the case is heard.
-The CDC then makes a recommendation that is then forwarded to the Planning, Zoning, and Building Committee for their consideration prior to City Council action.
+The CDC makes a recommendation that is forwarded to the Planning, Zoning, and Building Committee for their consideration prior to City Council action.

 Comprehensive Plan Steering Committee